abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/athena-createtable.png)

 *   In the next screen, choose a new database name and a table name
-*   Type the S3 bucket name that you created in priliminary step
+*   Type the S3 bucket name that you created in preliminary step

 ![image](images/athena-s3bucket.png)

 *   In Step 2, select JSON as the data format
-*   In Step 3, add user,text and ts fields manually (In real woerld use case, you can create the table using Amazon Glue to avoid the manual mapping of fields)
+*   In Step 3, add user, text and ts fields manually (In a real world use case, you can create the table using Amazon Glue to avoid the manual mapping of fields)

 ![image](images/athena-columns.png)